 Remember to save any changes you make.
-Then press the Home option to return to the home page once more.
+Then press Home to return to the Home page once more.

-You can easily view previous emails and text messages that have been sent to you from the My Communication page.
+You can easily view previous emails and SMS communications that have been sent to you by your church from the My Communication page.
 Please note that My ChurchSuite is not an email client, so it's not possible to forward or reply to messages from your My Communications page - for this you would need to use your preferred email application.
 Essentially it's intended to be a simple way of viewing recent messages your church has sent you.
 Click on any message to open the communication in view.

 The My Children menu is only visible to parents.
-The My Children page enables parents to manage the information your church holds about each of your children.
-You can even add new children without needing to ask someone in the church office to do it.
+The My Children page enables parents to manage the information for each of their children.
+They even add new children without needing to ask someone in the church office to do it for them!

-Just like the My Details page for adults, clicking on the pencil icon in the top-right corner of a child will take you into their details so that you can update or add missing information, such as medical conditions, allergies or special needs.
-Only parents (and your leaders of course) can see this information - it is never made visible anywhere else, or to other church members, in My ChurchSuite.
+Just like the My Details page for adults, clicking on the pencil icon in the top-right corner of a child will take parents into the Details page so that they can update or add missing information, such as medical conditions, allergies or special needs.
+Only parents (and your leaders of course) can see this information - it's never made visible to other church members in My ChurchSuite.